3-year dance education programme – emphasis contemporary dance

 At BDI, it is imperative that our students understand the connection between technical training, creative investigation and performance.
 Our Contemporary Dance education programme has extensive opportunities to acquire stage experience, therefore furthering performance skills.
 We offer a variety of semester works, performances and outreach projects.
 This boosts students’ ability to develop their dance voice, and bring choreographic ideas to fruition.
 In addition, Repertoire classes encourage students to focus, analysis and embody a wide range of choreographic movement.
 Students are also encouraged to collaborate with fellow students to create dance studies.
 Essential to this approach is a constant flow of guest choreographers presenting a multitude of choreographic methods and styles.
 Completed performance projects are presented in house as well as in other performance spaces in and around Berlin.
 Independent research, company apprentices and undertaking teaching or leadership roles are encouraged.

-BDI has international links with Dance festivals, choreographers and companies, for example Mata Saka, the Merce Cunningham Trust, Yaara Dolev, International Multi Style Dance Convention (IMSDC), Anja Kozik, Oxymoron Dance Company, and the Waschaus Potsdam, Maria Caruso, Bodiography, Paul White, Tanja Liedtke Stiftung, and Dan Pelleg and Marko E. Weigert, wee dance company Görlitz.
+BDI has international links with Dance festivals, choreographers and companies, for example Mata Saka, the Merce Cunningham Trust, Yaara Dolev, International Multi Style Dance Convention (IMSDC), Anja Kozik, Oxymoron Dance Company, and the Waschaus Potsdam, Maria Caruso, Bodiography, Paul White, Tanja Liedtke Stiftung, Dan Pelleg and Marko E. Weigert, wee dance company Görlitz,

 An independent project is an essential component in the final year.
 This involves both theoretical and practical research, which leads to a written dissertation and the performance of a choreographed work.